FabioPlunser/SWE/Communication/SensorStationAPI/README.md

 > Can be written by the Access Point to tell the Sensor Station
 > if it is locked or unlocked.

+*REMARK FMA*: What is the consequence of locking/unlocking?

 - **Sensor Station ID**
     - Readonly